Mend-Ooyo Gombojav: Themes in Mend-Ooyo's poetry

-O'Callaghan explains that Mend-Ooyo's poetry weaves a rich tapestry that will live long in the mind of the Western reader.
-Mend-Ooyo explores the intimate connection between "the personal and the universal."
-He expresses himself with delicate perception and a gift for language.
-Western readers will be excited to find that Mend-Ooyo's poetry offers an "informative, introductory insight into the Mongolian psyche – a psyche which embraces the topography not simply of Mongolia or even the universe but of the world beyond this world, an 'otherness' which travels with the poet as surely as his nomadic ancestors."

-Simon Wickham-Smith - translator and currently a lecturer at Rutgers University in New Jersey, USA - in his foreword to Mend-Ooyo's children's book Quickwit The Camel, explains Mend-Ooyo's philosophy as the expression of the "profound relationship between Mongolians and the landscape of their country, its physical and historical contours, its spiritual and cultural traditions and, most importantly perhaps, its visionary pathways."
-He continues to explain that for Mongolians, their landscape is their ancestors.
-Especially in his book Golden Hill does Mend-Ooyo present - both in poetry and in prose - an admixture of dream, myth, cultural and social history, memoir, (auto)biography, and natural history.

 In an interview Simon Wickham-Smith says: "The idea of traditional Mongolian culture is paramount to Mend-Ooyo.
 He is trying to keep the nomadic spirit alive in spite of modernization" He adds "Mr. Mend-Ooyo is arguably the most important poet in Mongolia today, and certainly the one with the most presence, though some of the newer generation might say he is a bit stuck in the past."

 In the same article for the WSJ, Bavuudorj Tsogdorj, 43 years old and an exponent of the younger generation of Mongolian poets, expresses his belief that "his increasingly urbanized countrymen will eventually appreciate their nomadic tradition."
 He continues: "Younger poets are now writing with European thoughts and styles, but they will come back to Mongolian poetry and thoughts someday.
 At that time Mend-Ooyo will be really valuable."
 He adds: "Mend-Ooyo is Mongolia's poetry representative — he is a genuine nomadic poet."

-Today, Mend-Ooyo puts his energy into rethinking the modern Mongolian way of life.
-In an interview he explains that "he envisions a 21st-century nomadic community in which schools, health care and markets move with the people, allowing them to maintain their mobility while providing some of the benefits of contemporary society."
-As he says it: "It's my dream to build it."
-And: "The reason nomads come to the cities is to get education for their children, hospital access.
-We want to allow nomads to be more modern, to use cellphones and Internet.
-Keep the old life, just make it better."